 Newborn.
 All newborns are examined in the nursery for eye infections and other eye disorders, such as glaucoma.

 Children develop speech, language, and hearing skills at different ages.
-However, hearing loss can lead to delays in your child's ability to make sounds, learn to speak, and communicate.
+But hearing loss can lead to delays in your child's ability to make sounds, learn to speak, and communicate.
 The AAP recommends hearing screening for all newborns before they leave the hospital.
 Talk with your child's healthcare provider if you're concerned about your child's hearing or speech, or if you notice any of the following:

 No response to sound at any age